ciscotee/CiscoSecureEndpoint-ExclusionList/README.md

 The Workflow will list exclusion lists of Cisco Secure Endpoint for validating and review.
 The Exclusion API in Cisco Secure Endpoint avaialble on API [v3](https://developer.cisco.com/docs/secure-endpoint/introduction/)

-The Workflow work together with sub workflow (Atomics) "XDR generate Token" that you need to import after import the workflow.
+The Workflow work together with sub workflow (Atomics) "XDR - Automated - Generate Access Token" that you need to import after import the workflow.
 The exclusion information will list and update into environment table "CiscoSecureEndpoint_Exclusion_Table" in variable.

 ## Requirements
   ### Authentication [More Details](https://developer.cisco.com/docs/secure-endpoint/authentication/#authentication) This will use on number 12 in Installation
   > [!IMPORTANT]
-  >  -  Integrate Cisco Secure Endpoint with Cisco XDR (SecureX)
+  >  -  Integrate Cisco Secure Endpoint with Cisco XDR.
-  >  -  Register Cisco XDR API Client
+  >  -  Register Cisco XDR API Client.
   >        - Click the Admnistration tab and choose API Clients in the navigation pane.
   >        - Click Generate API Client button, Enter a client name and select scope.
 (Note: The Secure Endpoint API will work with any of the selected Scopes.)
   >        - The Client ID and Client Password are generated (Noted: The Client Password cannot be recovered, Please store securely.